HugoDaniel/hugodaniel.com/content/posts/2021-03-24-infinite-grid-with-just-one-square.md

 ## Pick me up before I go.

-Selecting the grid element below the mouse pointer or at the touch position is sometimes called "picking" in the streets of graphics programming.
+In the streets of graphics programming, selecting the grid element below the mouse pointer or at the touch position is sometimes called "picking".
 You "pick" the shape by mousing over it or touching it with those beautiful fingers.

-The typical "simple" approach involves doing the intersections with the shape and the mouse position with JavaScript (thus in the CPU).
+The typical "simple" approach to perform this involves doing the intersections with the shape and the mouse position with JavaScript (thus in the CPU).
 Calculating this intersection is a specialized function for each figure.
 Doing it in a square grid is "very easy" when all the squares always align with the x/y axis and have the same size.

 However, I want to explore a standard "picking" technique that works with any shape.
 A global picking method compatible with anything I can throw at it.